ResNet Wireless Interference

 ||Improperly shielded microwave ovens can emit 2.4 GHz frequency radio waves

 If you find that you have a poor or inconsistent wireless signal in your room, see if you have any of these devices nearby.
-In some cases, simply moving your device to a different location might solve the problem.
+In some cases, simply moving your device to a different location will solve the problem.